 While dogs and cats are cherished as the most commonly kept companion animals in many parts of the world, in certain regions of Southeast Asia, they are often viewed as a source of food and are featured in celebratory meals (FOUR PAWS, 2020).
-In these areas, regulations and oversight concerning the capture, transportation, and slaughter of these animals are not sufficiently stringent.
-This lack of oversight raises significant concerns related to animal cruelty, the theft of pets, and the potential for zoonotic diseases such as rabies to emerge and reemerge (ICCWC et al., 2022; FOUR PAWS, 2020).
+In these areas, regulations and oversight concerning the capture, transportation, and slaughter of these animals are not sufficiently stringent (Figure 6-7).
+This lack of oversight raises significant concerns related to animal cruelty, the theft of pets, and the potential for zoonotic diseases such as rabies to emerge and reemerge (FOUR PAWS, 2020; ICCWC et al., 2022).
 To counter this issue, dedicated advocacy groups such as the Dog Meat-Free Indonesia Coalition (DMFI), Soi Dog, FOUR PAWS, and others, are actively working to advocate for government intervention.
 Their aim is to enforce stricter penalties for those engaged in this trade, ultimately fostering a more humane and responsible treatment of dogs and cats in these regions.

-BOX 6-6 Wildlife Conservation and Challenges: Religious Establishments, Animal Welfare, and Collaborative Efforts in Southeast Asia
+Wildlife conservation and challenges: Religious establishments, animal welfare, and collaborative efforts in Southeast Asia

-Macaques symbolize both revered spiritual connections and the challenges of animal welfare in Southeast Asia.
-Photo credit: K. Yoganand
+FIGURE 6-8 Macaques symbolize both revered spiritual connections and the challenges of animal welfare in Southeast Asia.
+Photo credit: K. Yoganand.

-Many religious establishments in Southeast Asia are closely associated with symbolic animals, such as macaques or felines, adding to their allure as local attractions (Paluga, 2007; Wessing, 2006).
-In rural parts of these countries where animal welfare organizations are scarce, these establishments also serve as crucial rescue centers for abandoned animals.
-However, the well-being of these animals is often compromised by the lack of veterinary resources, proper care, and education (ACIAR, 1999).
-Consequently, they frequently suffer from malnutrition and zoonoses, posing a potential risk of disease transmission to humans.
+Many religious establishments in Southeast Asia are closely associated with symbolic animals, such as macaques (Figure 6-8) or felines, adding to their allure as local attractions (Wessing, 2006).
+In rural parts of these countries where animal welfare organizations are scarce, these establishments also serve as crucial rescue centres for abandoned animals.
+However, the well-being of these animals is often compromised by the lack of veterinary resources, proper care, and education (FOUR PAWS, 2021; Nizamuddin and Rahman, 2019).
+Consequently, they frequently suffer from malnutrition and zoonoses, posing a potential risk of disease transmission to humans (FOUR PAWS, 2022; Nizamuddin and Rahman, 2019).
 Furthermore, in rural areas, there exist cultural leaders, tribal communities, and animal specialists who often collaborate with various stakeholders to address similar challenges.
-These stakeholders may include government or non-governmental agencies engaged in jungle expeditions, search and rescue operations, eco-tourism and biodiversity initiatives, research endeavors, or efforts to combat illegal hunting.
-However, these groups often encounter barriers and gaps, such as lack of adequate information, necessary empowerment and support when it comes to animal welfare issues, and unfortunately, are sometimes associated with participating in unsustainable practices such as wildlife capture and trade harvesting.
+These stakeholders may include government or non-governmental agencies engaged in jungle expeditions, search-and-rescue operations, ecotourism and biodiversity initiatives, research endeavours, or efforts to combat illegal hunting.
+However, these groups often encounter barriers and gaps, such as lack of adequate information, necessary empowerment, and support when it comes to animal welfare issues.
+These collaborative efforts are also critical to mitigate unsustainable practices such as wildlife capture and trade harvesting.

 The dependence on resources, which are at times limited, often conflicts with deeply ingrained cultural practices that promote livestock farming.
-Farmers are often forced to seek means of enhancing production, occasionally resorting to unlawful methods, all in pursuit of economic advancement (Marks et al., n.d.).
-Growing diversity in agribusinesses in Southeast Asia tends to drive land use changes to meet booming trade demands, oftentimes at the expense of natural forests, biodiversity, and wildlife habitats.
+Farmers are often forced to seek means of enhancing production, occasionally resorting to unlawful methods, all in pursuit of economic advancement (Marks et al., 2015).
+Growing diversity in agribusinesses in Southeast Asia tends to drive land-use changes to meet booming trade demands, oftentimes at the expense of natural forests, biodiversity, and wildlife habitats (Liu et al., 2020).
 Some examples include:

-- High grades durian farming, palm oil, rubber plantations, and cattle farming led to deforestation - Aquaculture often leads to the destruction of mangroves and coastal habitats - Increasing ownership of exotic pets and demand for commercially extinct species, especially in urban communities where well-off households can afford keeping exotic pets.
-Social media platforms and online dark marketplaces have further fueled this trend, encouraging petting exotic animals as part of the new lifestyle
+- High-grades durian farming, palm oil and rubber plantations, and cattle farming have led to deforestation - Aquaculture often leads to the destruction of mangroves and coastal habitats - Increasing ownership of exotic pets and demand for commercially extinct species, especially in urban communities where well-off households can afford to keep exotic pets.
+Social media platforms and online dark marketplaces have further fuelled this trend, encouraging petting of exotic animals as part of the new lifestyle